mmadahar/warp-test/README.md

   - Sentences and phrases
 - Varies in structure (rows and columns) across worksheets

+## Technical Details

+### Delta Table Configuration

+The Delta tables are written with the following configuration:
+- Mode: `append` - Data is appended to existing tables
+- Partition by: `worksheet` - Data is partitioned by worksheet name
+- Schema mode: `merge` - Schema is merged with existing schema if table already exists

+### Excel Engines Support

+The project supports multiple Excel engines:
+- `openpyxl` (default) for .xlsx files
+- `xlrd` for .xls files
+- `odf` for .ods files
+- `pyxlsb` for .xlsb files
+- `calamine` for fast reading of Excel files

 ## Dependencies

 - Python 3.11+
 - openpyxl: Excel file manipulation
 - pandas: Data handling and CSV operations
+- deltalake: Delta table operations
+- polars: Fast DataFrame operations and Delta table querying
 - Faker: Generation of realistic random data

 ## License